kubevirt/kubevirt/docs/cluster-configuration.md

 **USE WITH CAUTION!**

-As the usage of the jsonpatch annotation is not safe, the HyperConverged Cluster Operator will count the number of these modifications in a metric named kubevirt_hco_unsafe_modification_count. if the counter is not zero, an alert named `KubevirtHyperconvergedClusterOperatorUSModification will` be eventually fired:
+As the usage of the jsonpatch annotation is not safe, the HyperConverged Cluster Operator will count the number of these modifications in a metric named kubevirt_hco_unsafe_modifications. if the counter is not zero, an alert named `KubevirtHyperconvergedClusterOperatorUSModification will` be eventually fired:
 ```